mazebeamtech/SwiftClicker/README.md

 # SwiftClicker

-Finally, a modern, lightweight, and free autoclicker for macOS.
+Finally, a modern, lightweight, and open source autoclicker for macOS.
 Built in Swift with a focus on speed, simplicity, and great design.

 ## Requirements